hashicorp/terraform-provider-azurerm/website/docs/r/arc_kubernetes_provisioned_cluster_instance.html.markdown

 * `cloud_provider_profile` - (Required) A `cloud_provider_profile` block as defined below.
 Changing this forces a new Arc Kubernetes Provisioned Cluster Instance to be created.

-* `cluster_id` - (Required) The ID of the Arc Kubernetes Cluster.
+* `cluster_id` - (Required) The ID of the Arc Kubernetes Provisioned Cluster.
 Changing this forces a new Arc Kubernetes Provisioned Cluster Instance to be created.

 * `control_plane_profile` - (Required) A `control_plane_profile` block as defined below.